 - Delaware, 2010

 United States District Court for the District of Delaware, 2011

 Professional Activities and Honors

-Recognized by The Best Lawyers in America in the area of Corporate Law, most recently in the 2022 edition
+Recognized by The Best Lawyers in America® in the area of Corporate Law and Commercial Litigation, 2022 - present

 Delaware State Bar Association